Egeeoz/Airbean-Backend/README.md

     ]
 }
 ```
-This GET method is to get order history for an user.</br> The code above is the result of the method.
+This POST method is to get order history for an user.</br> The code above is the result of the method.
 </br>
 </br>
 ## /api/user/:userId